garylirocks/quickrefs/docker.markdown

 ## Tips / Best Practices

-- on Mac, you can talk to a container through port binding, but you may **NOT** be able to ping the container's IP address;
+- On Mac, you can talk to a container through port binding, but you may **NOT** be able to ping the container's IP address;

-- don't but `apt-get update` on a different line than `apt-get install`, the result of the `apt-get update` will get cached and won't run every time, the following is a good example of how this should be done:
+- Don't put `apt-get update` on a different line than `apt-get install`, the result of the `apt-get update` will get cached and won't run every time, the following is a good example of how this should be done:

   ```
   # From https://github.com/docker-library/golang